microsoft/mssql-scripter/doc/installation_guide.md

 - [Development guide](development_guide.md#Environment_Setup)

-## Error: Could not find version that satifies the requirement mssql-scripter
+## Error: Could not find version that satisfies the requirement mssql-scripter
 If you see the above error running `pip install mssql-scripter`, this means the pip version used is out-of-date.
 Upgrade pip using the command:
 ```shell
 $ sudo apt-get install python-pip